AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/06-Data/06-Data.markdown

 ## Neural network as a Hashmap

 Let's step back a bit.
-We have spent six chapters motivating, describing, incrementally building neural networks.
+We have spent six chapters to motivate, describe, and incrementally build neural networks.
 But we are using a neural network pretty much the way we would use a regular hash map.
 Consider the following example:

 ```Smalltalk
 data := {#(0 0 0 0).